dkkinyua/VotingSystem/README.md

-# SalesAnalysisPipeline
+# VotingSystem
-A sales analysis pipeline with Apache Flink
+A Voting data pipeline system built with Python, and Apache Flink for batch processing of votes using the Python Flink's Table API